Thomashighbaugh/dotfiles/README.md

 1. This repository is a work in progress (like the Winchester Mystery Dotfiles)
 2. Please don't blindly copy these into your system or run the install script without reading it first (it will delete stuff!)
-3. While I encourage anyone so inclined to use these dotfiles freely, I do not intend them (nor will support them) outside of my own needs and use cases
+3. Please feel free to adapt these to your needs, in fact if you want to use these locally, you will probably need to adapt them heavily for your use case.
+I can always help you if you are unsure how to proceed since I know the code pretty well, just note that the installation scripts are specific to Arch-based distros. (there maybe now its good enough)

 ## Introduction

 A repo, on Github featuring dotfiles and an installation script bring an Arch system from first boot to totally useful to me and just the way I like it.
 Your tastes will vary, inevitably, so you can use this as the basis for your own repo, steal ideas from it, fork it, whatever you want to do.

-But **beware** minimalism and other trendiness are not to be found here.
-These files are about how **I** like my system and not how everyone else likes it.
+This is just how I like my systems to work, which works as a decent starting place for others and comes with a nice little installation script to ease the process of incorporating the parts you want to, that makes the installation process a nice, menu driven alternative to annoying dotfiles applications like `stow`.

 ## Features